 Is North Korea safe to visit?
 Contrary to media sensationalism, the DPRK is a safe destination and visits are overwhelmingly trouble free.
 That does not mean of course, that there not some things to be mindful of.
 Visiting North Korea is of course a different experience with political considerations which do not come to play in other countries.
 There is for example, standards of conduct requested which visitors should be mindful of.
 Still, for travellers who are sensible conscientious and respectful, nothing will go wrong.
 Here we outline our guide to safety in North Korea.

 Is there a risk of arrest?

 Statistically, the probability of arrest in the DPRK is extremely low and we say that as experienced travelers of the country.
 Thousands of westerners every year travel to the country without incident.
-However, for U.S citizens more specifically, the probability of such has been heightened due to ongoing tensions between the countries, as a consequence U.S citizens are no longer permitted to travel to the DPRK
+Despite what the media claim, the risk of arrest is extremely low and unheard of in an organised tour group for non-Americans.

 Due to the nature of North Korea’s society and politics, locals will never attempt to commit a crime against you, in this regards there is no risk.
-Like you would anywhere, always keep a check over your belongings
+Like you would anywhere, always keep a check over your belongings.

 No terrorist activity or groups exist in North Korea, this is not a risk.

 Is North Korea safe to visit?
 Absolutely!
 The danger element is above all, exaggerated by the media and more often tends to be the judgement of those who have never been, than those who have.
 Ultimately, all tourists who go to North Korea with common sense, maturity and a mindfulness of the boundaries will have an enjoyable and trouble free experience!